 Mardi Gras and New Orleans go together like beignets and chicory coffee at Cafe du Monde.
 Every year, about 1.4 million people descend on the Crescent City for the celebration, making it the largest in the United States.
 But let's face it: the Big Easy is expensive, especially when it comes to Mardi Gras.

-The good news is that if you want to take part in the Fat Tuesday festivities, there are a number of other locations besides New Orleans for you to get your fix.
+The good news is that if you want to take part in the Fat Tuesday festivities, there are a number of other locations besides New Orleans where you can get your fix.
 Whether you need a place that's closer to home, a family-friendly pick, or a more laid-back experience, here are seven alternatives to NOLA.

 The bigger festivities are usually more family-friendly affairs, with Mardi Gras attendees participating in walks, runs, and scavenger hunts in past years.
 The city hosts fewer parades than other participants, but the Grand Parade is the largest one in Pensacola every year.